Norway at the 1912 Summer Olympics: Athletics

 23 athletes represented Norway.
 It was the nation's third appearance in the sport as well as the Olympics.

 Ferdinand Bie, who had originally won the silver medal in the pentathlon, was awarded gold after Jim Thorpe was disqualified.
 When Thorpe was reinstated in 1982, Bie retained his gold medal in the event and became co-champions with Thorpe.
-Bie's medal was the only one won by Norway in 1912 and was the nation's first athletics gold medal.
+In 2022, in consultation with surviving members of Bie's family, the IOC reinstated Thorpe as the sole winner of the event, as all his competitors had always wanted.
+Bie's medal was the only one won by Norway in athletics in 1912 and was the nation's second athletics gold medal.
 Arne Halse, who had previously held Norway's best athletics result with a silver medal in the 1908 javelin throw, placed 7th in the javelin and 5th in the two-handed version of the event.
 Norway also had two fourth-place finishes, in the triple jump and team cross country.

 Ranks given are within that athlete's heat for running events.

 Cycling

 Six cyclists represented Norway.
 It was the first appearance of the nation in cycling.
 Birgir Andreasen had the best time in the time trial, the only race held, finishing 14th.
 Because only three Norwegian cyclists finished the time trial, the team received no ranking in the four-man team competition.